 Cub Scouting is a family program.
-Each family participates in the program with their son and helps him along the way.
+Each family participates in the program with their son or daughter and helps them along the way.
 The family is the basis of Cub Scouting.
 Cub Scouting exists to support the family and to help enrich family time together.
-Boys have a different handbook at each grade level, with suggested activities that are age-appropriate for their developmental level.
-As each boy advances through these books by working on activities with his family, he earns badges and other recognition that he wears on his uniform.
-Each boys’ success in Cub Scouting depends on his family.
+Scouts have a different handbook at each grade level, with suggested activities that are age-appropriate for their developmental level.
+As each Scout advances through these books by working on activities with their family, they earn badges and other recognition that they wear on their uniform.
+Each Scout’s success in Cub Scouting depends on family.

 The Cub Scouting program takes place at two levels.
 The first level is in a den.
-A den is a group of about six to eight boys in the same grade level who meet for an hour once a week to participate in fun and exciting activities that reinforce the values of Cub Scouting.
-This den structure gives boys opportunities to build relationships, develop leadership skills, and accomplish activities that would be difficult with a larger group.
+A den is a group of about six to eight Scouts in the same grade level who meet for an hour twice a month to participate in fun and exciting activities that reinforce the values of Cub Scouting.
+This den structure gives kids opportunities to build relationships, develop leadership skills, and accomplish activities that would be difficult with a larger group.
 Some common activities in our den meetings include crafts, games, sports, skits, songs, storytelling, puzzles, field trips, and ceremonies.

 The second level of the Cub Scouting program takes place in the pack.
-The pack is made up of each of our dens from first through fifth grade.
+The pack is made up of each of our dens from kindergarten through fifth grade.
 On the last Tuesday of each month, each of our dens, with their families, come together for an hour at our monthly pack meeting.
-At these pack meetings, boys show off the new skills they have learned through Scouting, and we recognize them for the achievements they have accomplished.
-We have games, skits, songs, ceremonies, and presentations of badges that boys earned during that month.
+At these pack meetings, Scouts show off the new skills they have learned through Scouting, and we recognize them for the achievements they have accomplished.
+We have games, skits, songs, ceremonies, and presentations of badges that scouts have earned during that month.
 This is where the entire family gets to share in the accomplishments of their Cub Scouts.

 Our activities and events